ozanaygun/random_forest_from_scratch/README.md

 # random_forest_from_scratch
-This repo contains my implmentation of [Random Forest](https://en.wikipedia.org/wiki/Random_forest) in python as a package.
+This repo contains my implementation of [Random Forest](https://en.wikipedia.org/wiki/Random_forest) in python as a package.
 It's not completely from scratch as I've used numpy and pandas for data handling.

 ## Install
 1. Download or Clone the repo.